parilo/steering-a-car-behavioral-cloning/README.md

 ```
 Already trained model is included.
 You can try it :)

 Warning: simulator is not synchronised to drive.py.
-Make sure that simualtor and drive.py works without lag, use possible lower quality in simulator and GPU for CNN if possible.
+Make sure that simualtor and drive.py works without lag, use the most lower quality in simulator and GPU for CNN if ot is possible
+to avoid lags.
 Lags can significantly influence driving so it will look like very poor driving quality.

 # Conclusion